Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 7.3.2 Signed and Unsigned Characters

-Since C allows characters to be used as integers, it shouldn't be surprising that the `char` type—like the integer types—exists in both `signed` and `unsigned` versions.
-Signed characters normally have values between —128 and 127, while unsigned characters have values between 0 and 255.
+Since C allows characters to be used as integers, it shouldn't be surprising that the `char` type --- like the integer types --- exists in both `signed` and `unsigned` versions.
+Signed characters normally have values between  --- 128 and 127, while unsigned characters have values between 0 and 255.

 The C standard doesn't specify whether ordinary `char` is a signed or an unsigned type: some compilers treat it as a signed type. while others treat it as an unsigned type.
 (Some even allow the programmer to select, via a compiler option, whether `char` should be signed or unsigned.)